VibeHost

 3. Revoke the old PAT after one deploy cycle confirms the new one works.

-Revoking is dashboard-only too — open vibehost.com/account/tokens, click Revoke on the row.
+Revoking is dashboard-only too — open vibehost.com/settings/access-tokens, click Revoke on the row.
 Revoked PATs immediately stop authenticating, but the row survives for audit (with deletedAt set).

 Audit